They’re Doing What? How Young People Are Transforming An Abandoned Prison Into A Sustainable Farm

-But renovating the now defunct Scotland Correctional Center in rural Wagram, NC and turning it into a sustainable farm and education center isn't the idea of a group of television execs.
-It was actually the brainchild of a social worker and mental health therapist who wanted to provide the youth he treated with an opportunity to become more confident and self-sufficient.
+Renovating the now defunct Scotland Correctional Center in rural Wagram, NC and turning it into a sustainable farm and education center isn't the idea of a group of television execs.
+The idea actually came from a mental health therapist who wanted to provide the youth he treated with an opportunity to become more confident and self-sufficient.

 Scotland Correctional Center in Wagram, NC has been transformed into a sustainable farm to help local at-risk youth.
 Growing Change/Facebook

 Noran Sanford started Growing Change over a decade ago to help young men who were on juvenile probation and had been uprooted from their schools and homes. in 2016, the organization changed its requirements to allow more youth to get involved who were facing challenges at home and school.
 Many of the group's members are also minorities who face racial discrimination and are often incarcerated at a higher rate than their white peers.

 Founder and Executive Director of Growing Change, Noran Stanford (R), poses with Terrence, the organization's youth director. @flip_the_prison